jenterkin/vim-autosource/readme.md

 This plugin does not yet have tests and so this feature can not be guaranteed.

 ## Prerequisistes
-AutoSource depends on `uuid` and `shasum` being installed on your system.
+AutoSource depends `shasum` being installed on your system.
+MacOS must also have `uuid` and Linux must have `uuidgen`.

 ## Variables
 ### `g:autosource_hashdir`